Hydrant Use Permit System

 - Only use the supplied gate valve to control water flow.
 Hydrant must always be fully open or fully closed.
 DO NOT THROTTLE HYDRANT.

 - Slowly close the hydrant by turning the operating nut clockwise.
 DO NOT OVER TIGHTEN THE HYDRANT IN THE CLOSED POSITION

 - Always open and close hydrant and gate valve slowly to prevent water hammer.

 - Hydrant must be in a closed position at all times when unattended (Gate valve, hose and BMA/MA removed and cap replaced hand tight plus a quarter turn with hydrant wrench – Do not over tighten) At no time is a hydrant to be left unattended, pressurized and accessible to the public.

-- If any problems occur during operation please contact Public Works.
+- If any problems occur during operation please contact Operations.